xiaochiHNU/RC_SPCNet/README.md

 **How to use (lifted multicut)**

-Adjust the data path and run the code “postprocess-lifted multicut.py”, the result will be saved in the specified path.
+Adjust the data path and run the code “postprocess_lifted_multicut.py”, the result will be saved in the specified path.

 **Acknowledgement**